RinGotou/Kagami/README.md

 # Kagami Project

+Just another wild flower.

 ## What's this?
 It's a project of experimental script language.
 The name of this project is from Japanese kanji "鏡"(かがみ).

+## Design
+I want to create a simple language for easier simple visual novel developing.
+Kagami is design for logic implementation, not CPU intensive job.

 This project contains a language interpreter, "如月"(きさらぎ, kisaragi).
+It's not a pure stack-based IR virtual machine.

 ## About repo branch
 "master" is complete version of code in "testing" branch.IT'S NOT REAL STABLE BRANCH!